OCALA FOOD FOREST · ZONE 9 · COMMUNITY PROJECT

 Perennial-first design Florida-aware swaps Printable PDFs

-Heads up: The **“Coming Next”** challenge tile will unlock on the 15th of each month.
-Until then it’s visible but disabled.
+Heads up: The **“Coming Next”** challenge tile will now unlock on December 15, 2025 for the January challenge.

 How the Monthly Guild Challenge works